What are the Keys to Consistently Great Tasting BBQ?

 A marinade is a combination of several ingredients used to tenderize and flavor the meat.
 There are many recipes out there for marinades with all kinds of flavors.
 But marinades are always a liquid and have a few common ingredients; acid, oil, and spices.

-The acid is used to help break down the meat, the oil is used to keep the meat from drying out, and the spices are used to add additional flavor to your meat.
+The acid is used to help break down the meat, the oil is used to keep the meat from drying out, and the spices are used to add additional flavor from your meat.

 • Vinegar